 Kanazawa also gathers over 70 temples together, along with other historical buildings where art and history blend with the modern skyline of the town of Korinbo.
 You will also find art shops full of cultural value.
 The “Kanazawa-haku” decorated pottery is a must-see for those who love traditional Japanese craft.
 Definitely, one of the best places to travel for food, as well.

 Luang Prabang, Laos

-This country is usually overlooked by tourist, mostly because it rests right next to Thailand and Vietnam, two giants when it comes to attract visitors.
+This country is usually overlooked by tourists, mostly because it rests right next to Thailand and Vietnam, two giants when it comes to attracting visitors.
 However, the panorama is shifting thanks to the opening of new flights from Bangkok to Laos.
 It is becoming one of the best places to travel to.
 The town of Luang Prabang is protected by the UNESCO due to its amazing cultural heritage.
 Visiting its temples is the perfect way to get in touch with the people and culture of Laos.

 Luang Prabang means “The city of the Golden Buddha Prah”, a statue that is believed to protect the city since the 14th century.
 The wonder of the large monk community and the magical feeling surrounding its temples will definitely catch your heart.

 Be sure to visit the Museum of Glass and Crystal if you plan to stay at Málaga.
-Not only this museum is home to a magnificent collection of crystal and glass items from ancient Egypt to the present day, it also tries to make all the exhibitions an experience as aesthetically pleasant as possible.
+Not only this museum is home to a magnificent collection of crystal and glass items from ancient Egypt to the present day, but it also tries to make all the exhibitions an experience as aesthetically pleasing as possible.
 The sights of this colorful museum are something to behold.